Conformal gauge theory of vector-spinors and spin-3/2 particles: Quantum theory: the mode decomposition

-The remaining spin eigenstates of $\varphi^{3/2}$ are determined by repeatedly using Eq.s\ \eqref{eq:spin-and-rotations} \eqref{eq:spin-3/2-condition}, and the results are collected in Eq.s\ \eqref{eq:varphi-3/2-app-1} and \eqref{eq:varphi-3/2-app-2}.
+The remaining spin eigenstates of $\varphi^{3/2}$ are determined by repeatedly using Eqs.\ \eqref{eq:spin-and-rotations} \eqref{eq:spin-3/2-condition}, and the results are collected in Eqs.\ \eqref{eq:varphi-3/2-app-1} and \eqref{eq:varphi-3/2-app-2}.
 Using the same strategy we work out the coefficient functions of the destruction operators.
-This time a differe constant $c$ enters the result, see Eq.s \eqref{eq:chi-3/2-app}.
+This time a different constant $c$ enters the result, see Eq.\ \eqref{eq:chi-3/2-app}.
 By requiring that the field transforms in a simple fashion under parity we deduce that these constants must be sign factors \cite{Weinberg:1995mt}.

 Having derived the parametric form of the coefficient functions in the rest frame, we can compute the spin sums.
 After some algebra we find